thegooddocsproject/templates/base/base-theory.md

 # {Doctype} theory

-{Tip:

-* "Tips" should be removed from the final xxx-template-theory.
-}

 This {doctype}-theory document provides reasoning, justifications, and links to research relevant to {doctype} documentation.
 It aims to empower authors to "think like a tech writer and expert in {doctype} documents" and make decisions backed by best practices.

 **Version:** {MAJOR.MINOR.PATCH}

 **Last updated:** {Month DD, YYYY}

-## Checklist

-Before writing your {doctype} document, you should plan to address all items on the following checklist.
-Before finalizing, you should check they are complete.

-* [ ] The document has been reviewed:
-    * [ ] For clear writing and alignment with the writing style guide, ideally by a technical writer or editor.
-    * [ ] For alignment with the {doctype} template, ideally by a technical writer, information architect, or content strategist.
-    * [ ] For technical accuracy, ideally by a technical subject matter expert.
-* [ ] {Further doctype specific checklist items ... .}

 ## User stories